-Myth #5: Dogs have sweat glands.
+#5 Worst Dog Myth: Dogs have sweat glands.

-Myth #6: My fenced yard means I don’t need to worry about worms.
+#6 Worst Dog Myth: My fenced yard means I don’t need to worry about worms.

 To my surprise, I’ve heard many people say this.
-Unfortunately, the fenced-in yard may be great at keeping your dog in, but it is not a magical barrier that can keep intestinal parasites and heartworms out.
+Sure, the fenced-in yard may be great at keeping your dog in, but it is not a magical barrier that can keep intestinal parasites and heartworms out.

 Intestinal parasites are carried in the feces and urine of other animals like rabbits, squirrels and even birds.
 These can be deposited in your yard and, in some cases, like whipworm, can live in the soil for up to 7 years (yikes).

 Was YOUR Pet Food Recalled?